MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 1. SSO sends the **SkillBot** **skill token** to the **RootBot**.
 1. The **RootBot** displays the skill token for the user to see.
 Notice that the skill token was generated without the user having to sign in the **SKillBot**.
 This is because of the SSO.

-To see how the token exchange happens, please refer to the example shown below.
-The function can be found in [TokenExchangeSkillHandler.cs](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/sso-with-skills/RootBot/TokenExchangeSkillHandler.cs).
+The following example shows how the token exchange happens.
+The code is from the [TokenExchangeSkillHandler.cs](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/sso-with-skills/RootBot/TokenExchangeSkillHandler.cs) file.

 [!code-csharp[sso-token-exchange](~/../botbuilder-samples/experimental/sso-with-skills/RootBot/TokenExchangeSkillHandler.cs?range=92-136)]